 Definitions

-The College has adopted the following definition of Sexual Harassment in order to address the unique environment of an academic community, which consists not only of employer and employees, but of students as well.
+The College has adopted the following definitions in order to address the unique environment of an academic community, which consists not only of employers and employees, but also of students.
+See Appendix A for a glossary of terminology used in this policy and procedures.

-Affirmative consent is verbal agreement given by individuals before and during sexual activity that must be informed, voluntary, mutual, and can be withdrawn at any time.
-In relationships of every level of intimacy, consent should be a process of communicating the desires and needs of each person.
-See also Consent.
+Affirmative consent: A verbal agreement given by individuals before and during sexual activity that must be informed, voluntary, and mutual, and can be withdrawn at any time.
+In relationships of every level of intimacy, affirmative consent should be a process of communicating the desires and needs of each person.
+See also consent.

-Consent is an informed, voluntary, and mutual agreement between individuals to engage in sexual activity.
-Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission to engage in (and the conditions of) sexual activity.
-Consent cannot be given by an individual who one knows to be – or based on the circumstances should reasonably have known to be – substantially impaired (e.g., by alcohol or other drug use, unconsciousness, etc.) or by an individual who is under the age of consent in the state of Indiana (age 16).
+Consent: An informed, voluntary, and mutual agreement between individuals to engage in sexual activity.
+Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission to engage in sexual activity.
+Consent cannot be given by an individual who one knows to be, or based on the circumstances should reasonably have known to be, substantially impaired (e.g., by alcohol or other drug use, unconsciousness, etc.), incapacitation, or by an individual who is under the age of consent in the state of Indiana (age 16).
+Substantial impairment includes:

-- Substantial impairment is a state when an individual cannot make rational, reasonable decisions because they lack the capacity to give knowing Consent (e.g., to understand the “who, what, when, where, why, or how” of their sexual interaction).
+- A state when an individual cannot make rational, reasonable decisions because they lack the capacity to give knowing consent (e.g., to understand the “who, what, when, where, why, or how” of their sexual interaction).

-- This also covers individuals whose substantial impairment results from other physical or mental conditions including mental disability, sleep, involuntary physical restraint, or from the consumption of alcohol or other
+- Individuals whose substantial impairment results from other physical or mental conditions including mental disability, sleep, involuntary physical restraint, or from the consumption of alcohol or other

-- Being impaired by alcohol or other drugs will never function as a defense for any behavior that violates this policy.
+Being impaired by alcohol or other drugs will never function as a defense for any behavior that violates this policy.
+See also the definition for incapacitation.

 - Silence or absence of resistance does not imply consent.